1994 Stanley Cup New York Rangers

 “A little luck and a bounce here and there and it could have been different,” said Canucks goalie Kirk McLean.
 “The guys can be proud of themselves and hold their heads high.”

 Vancouver forward Nathan Lafayette zinged a shot off the New York crossbar with six minutes left.
-Had the puck been a millimeter lower, the score would have been 3-3 and probably necessary.
+Had the puck been a millimeter lower, the score would have been 3-3 and overtime probably necessary.

 “It was a great chance to tie the game,” said Lafayette.
-“I got a perfect pass from Geoff Courtnail but the shot the bar.
+“I got a perfect pass from Geoff Courtnail but the shot hit the bar.

 “I’ll be thinking about that all summer.”